abyssDS/sfmlWiki/Source:-Letterbox-effect-using-a-view.md

 ##Usage example

-The function should be used when the "Resized" event is triggered in the poll events loop.
+The function should be used both when you create the view and also when the "Resized" event is triggered in the poll events loop.

+If you have more than one view, you need to apply the function to every one of them.

 ```cpp
 #include <SFML/Graphics.hpp>